 The Mount’s school motto, Fidelis in Parvo, literally translates as: ‘Faithful in small things’

-It summarises our confident belief in each and every one of our pupils, which our Quaker education helps nurture and grow.
+It summarises our confident belief in each and every one of our girls, which our Quaker education helps nurture and grow.
 We value each member of The Mount community equally, no matter where they are from or their beliefs.
-We aim to create a community that sees the best in everyone, helps our pupils discover the best in themselves and others, and want to make a positive difference in the word.
+We aim to create a community that sees the best in everyone, helps our girls discover the best in themselves and others, and want to make a positive difference in the word.

 At The Mount School everyone has an equal voice

-All students attend regular ‘meetings’ (similar to assemblies), pupils and staff come together during this time.
+All girls attend regular ‘meetings’ (similar to assemblies), pupils and staff come together during this time.
 Here everyone has an equal voice and the opportunity to speak.
 Meetings in both the Senior and Junior Schools include a period of silence, in the Quaker style.

-The Quaker Values on which our School is founded help Mount pupils go out into society as people who combine responsibility and independence with an open-minded, questioning attitude.
+The Quaker Values on which our School is founded help Mount girls go out into society as people who combine responsibility and independence with an open-minded, questioning attitude.
 Our pupils become the people who will help to make the world a better place.

 Quaker Faith and Practice